agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

   genFct = () ⇒ rc.seededRandom.nextInt(10000))
 ```

-This approach also supports embedding `Scalacheck's Gen` into `ValueGenerator` by propagating the seed.
+This approach also supports embedding `Scalacheck's Gen` into a `Generator` by propagating the initial seed.

 ```scala
 import org.scalacheck.Gen